-Released in 1986, coinciding with the franchise’s twentieth anniversary, Star Trek IV: The Voyage Home remains the most successful of the Star Trek feature films.
+Released in 1986, coinciding with the franchise’s twentieth anniversary, The Voyage Home remains the most successful of the Star Trek feature films.
 It is also the most lighthearted of the series, despite its lofty themes.
 Director Leonard Nimoy was responsible for both attributes.

 I wanted people to really have a great time watching this film, to really sit back, lose themselves and enjoy it.
 That was the main goal.
 And if somewhere in the mix we lobbed a couple of bigger ideas at them, well, then that would be even better.

-It was also the first Star Trek film to use time travel as a key plot device.
-In terms of the story, it set the stage for humor as the twenty-third century crew of the Enterprise collided with contemporary twentieth-century life
+It was also the first Star Trek film to use time travel as a plot device.
+In terms of the story, it set the stage for humor as the twenty-third century crew of the Enterprise collided with contemporary life on Earth.

 In terms of costs, it freed the production to shoot on location without the need to create an expensive illusion of the future in every frame.
 With half the movie set in the present, The Voyage Home contained the least amount of science-fiction design of any of the Star Trek films, which, ironically, accounted for its wide general appeal.